The 8 foot bronze statue of Benjamin Franklin standing in front of Boston's elaborate French Second Empire-style Old City Hall looks new.

 Sadly for Boston, Ben left for Philadelphia a year later at age 17, fed up with his abusive brother and Puritan Boston.

-The Benjamin Franklin statue in front of Old City Hall was placed there two thirds of a century after his death.
+The Benjamin Franklin statue in front of Old City Hall was placed there nearly a century after his death.
 The small house on Milk Street where he was born and raised is long gone.

 Likewise, his brother's print shop at 17 Court Street no longer exists, although you can see see a bronze plaque on the outside of the current building.

 If you notice the large marble obelisk in Granary Burying Ground with the Franklin name on it, you may think that Ben is buried there - but he's not.
 The marker is a memorial to his parents.